MusicPlayerDaemon/website/content/clients/index.md

 [Retrotube](https://gitlab.com/eric.yape/retrotube) - A web based application with a user interface purposely designed to highlight albums covers.

+[phpMp2](https://github.com/whitelynx/phpMp2) - A rather old web-based client for MPD, written in PHP as a replacement for phpMp.

 ## Graphical Clients

 [Cantata](https://github.com/nullobsi/cantata) - A Qt client.